7 Intro to ggplot

 7.4.9 Themes

-1. Edit your code chunk to add on the last + theme_minimal() function.
+1. Edit your code chunk to add on the last + theme_minimal() function, one of my favorites themes.

 ggplot(